-A wide range of community facilities located across South Lanarkshire are used to support the delivery of these activities.
-In order to maintain and provide the statutory provision of an adequate community facility service, the impact of new dwellings on current provision must be considered.
-Community Infrastructure Assessment will consider the impact of new housing development on community halls using the following methodology.
+A wide range of facilities located across South Lanarkshire are used to support the delivery of these activities.
+In order to maintain and provide the statutory provision of an appropriate level of service, the impact of new dwellings on current provision must be considered.
+Community Infrastructure Assessment will consider the impact of new housing development using the following methodology.

-Step 1 - Assess Existing Provision and Identify Deficit Identify the community hall(s) within the catchment area of the new development.
-Identify the population within that catchment.
-Identify the floorspace of the community facility(s).
-Identify if there is a deficit in community facility provision within the defined catchment based on a requirement for 0.51 sqm per house.
-Step 2 - Identify solution Where a deficit is identified then a solution must be defined by the Council (for example, a community facility extension, shared facility or new community facility).
+Step 1 - Assess Existing Provision and Identify Identify the community hall(s)/sport centres etc within the catchment area of the new development.
+Deficit Identify the population within that catchment.
+Identify the floorspace of the facility(s).

+Identify if there is a deficit in facility provision within the defined catchment based on a requirement for 0.51 sqm per house.
+Step 2 - Identify solution Where a deficit is identified then a solution must be defined by the Council (for example, a facility extension, shared facility or new facility).
 The Solution should address the existing deficit and further deficit caused by the proposed development.
 The developer will only contribute toward addressing the further deficit created.
 Costing would be based on: Building costs linked to the RICS BCIS Tender Price Index and new build prices and fitting out costs based upon current fitting out costs of new provision in South Lanarkshire Council area.
-Step 3 - Calculate Contribution Identified solution / the population coming forward within community facility catchment = cost per person . • Cost per person x 2.3 (average household population) = contribution per house .
+Step 3 - Calculate Contribution Identified solution / the population coming forward within facility catchment = cost per person.
+Cost per person x 2.3 (average household population) = contribution per house.

-The need for a contribution will be established by comparing the current capacity of the community facility and population it serves against the number of people likely to be generated by the new development.
-The capacity is determined based on a service requirement of 0.51sqm of community facility space per household (this is an average figure based on data from UK local authorities).
-The catchment population of the community facility is defined based on 20 minute walking distance (1 mile).
+The need for a contribution will be established by comparing the current capacity of the facility and population it serves against the number of people likely to be generated by the new development.
+The capacity is determined based on a service requirement of 0.51sqm of facility space per household (this is an average figure based on data from UK local authorities).
+The catchment population of the facility is defined based on 20 minute walking distance (1 mile).

-Where new development places demand on community facilities above its physical capacity, that is a new facility or an extension to an existing facility is required, the following standard build cost charges will be applied based on the level at the time of the planning application and will be subject to negotiation with the developer.
+Where new development places demand on facilities above their current physical capacity, (that is a new facility or an extension to an existing facility is required), the following standard build cost charges will be applied based on the level at the time of the planning application and will be subject to negotiation with the developer.